 Mandarin – Mandarin English – Italian and Spanish Chu Ju, or Chieh – Chinese Mikan – Santara or Suntara Japan – India

-The tangerine probably been cultivated in China for years several thousand years, and the first reference to this fruit goes back to the 12th century BC.
+The tangerine has probably been cultivated in China for years several thousand years, and the first reference to this fruit goes back to the 12th century BC.

 From his home region, tangerine spread in most of Southeast Asia, and other parts of India.
-By the tenth century the mandarin is widely cultivated in the southern prefectures of Japan.
+By the tenth century, the mandarin is widely cultivated in the southern prefectures of Japan.

-Until recently it was believed that they originated from the Chieh Tsao (or Tsochu) tangerine, but is now considered as a variant of Bendiguanchu, another local mandarin Wenzhou, Zhejiang Province, China, probably 1000 years ago.
+Until recently it was believed that they originated from the Chieh Tsao (or Tsochu) tangerine but is now considered as a variant of Bendiguanchu, another local mandarin Wenzhou, Zhejiang Province, China, probably 1000 years ago.
 (Unshiu is a corruption of Wenzhou Japanese.)